 The Pocket Trowel is collapsible, Stores lighter/toilet tissues in handle,

-have to say used others and this is far superior I mean you want a nice hole to poop in right 100g weight
+I have used others, But for me this is far superior, I mean you want a nice hole to poop in right 100g weight

 If your now lost google bear bag hanging PCT method

-I choice the McMurdo Fast Find 220 PLB.
+I choose the McMurdo Fast Find 220 PLB.
 This is the bit of kit that you hope that you never have to use.

-A lot of people use the spot, as it has two-way communication , but from my experience they are all a bit hit and miss , and have led to a few false alarm.
+A lot of people use the spot, as it has two-way communication, but from my experience they are all a bit hit and miss , and have led to a few false alarms.